zuo/unittest_expander/README.rst

-*unittest_expander* is a Python library that provides flexible and easy-to-use tools to parametrize your unit tests, especially those based on *unittest.TestCase*.
+*unittest_expander* is a Python library that provides flexible and easy-to-use tools to parametrize your unit tests, especially (but not limited to) those based on *unittest.TestCase*.

-The library is compatible with Python 2.7, 3.5, 3.6, 3.7, 3.8, 3.9 and
+The library is compatible with Python 2.7, 3.6, 3.7, 3.8, 3.9, 3.10 and
-3.10, and does not depend on any external packages (i.e., uses only the Python standard library).
+3.11, and does not depend on any external packages (i.e., uses only the Python standard library).

 :Authors: `Jan Kaliszewski (zuo)`_ and `others...`_